Hatemgab/DSRA-PMLO/README.md

-# DSRA-PMLO: Adaptive Sampling for Efficient IoT Data Collection
+# DSRA-PMLO-Adaptive-Sampling

-**A parametric adaptive sampling algorithm for efficient IoT data collection.**
+**Adaptive Sampling for Efficient IoT Data Collection**

 DSRA-PMLO helps reduce sensor data transmission by selecting fewer sampling points while keeping the reconstructed signal within a user-defined error threshold.
 The goal is to use recorded data for adaptive sampling without violating the